cyberark/ansible-conjur-collection/README.md

 ansible-galaxy collection install cyberark.conjur
 ```

-## Conjur Ansible Role
+## Secrets Manager Ansible Role

-This Ansible role provides the ability to grant Conjur machine identity to a host.
+This Ansible role provides the ability to grant Secrets Manager machine identity to a host.
 Based on that
-identity, secrets can then be retrieved securely using the [Conjur Lookup
+identity, secrets can then be retrieved securely using the [Secrets Manager Lookup
-Plugin](#conjur-ansible-lookup-plugin) or using the [Summon](https://github.com/cyberark/summon)
+Plugin](#secrets-manager-ansible-lookup-plugin) or using the [Summon](https://github.com/cyberark/summon)
 tool (installed on hosts with identities created by this role).

 ### Usage

-The Conjur role provides a method to establish the Conjur identity of a remote node with Ansible.
+The Secrets Manager role provides a method to establish the Secrets Manager identity of a remote node with Ansible.
 The node can then be granted least-privilege access to retrieve the secrets it needs in a secure
 manner.

 ### Role Variables

-* `conjur_appliance_url` _(Required)_: URL of the running Conjur service
+* `conjur_appliance_url` _(Required)_: URL of the running Secrets Manager service
-* `conjur_account` _(Required)_: Conjur account name
+* `conjur_account` _(Required)_: Secrets Manager account name
 * `conjur_host_factory_token` _(Required)_: [Host
   Factory](https://developer.conjur.net/reference/services/host_factory/) token for layer
   enrollment.
 This should be specified in the environment on the Ansible controlling host.
 * `conjur_host_name` _(Required)_: Name of the host to be created.
-* `conjur_ssl_certificate`: Public SSL certificate of the Conjur endpoint
+* `conjur_ssl_certificate`: Public SSL certificate of the Secrets Manager endpoint
-* `conjur_validate_certs`: Boolean value to indicate if the Conjur endpoint should validate
+* `conjur_validate_certs`: Boolean value to indicate if the Secrets Manager endpoint should validate
   certificates
 * `state`: Specifies whether to install or uninstall the Role on the specified nodes
 * `summon.version`: version of Summon to install.
 Default is `0.8.2`.
-* `summon_conjur.version`: version of Summon-Conjur provider to install.
+* `summon_conjur.version`: version of summon-conjur provider to install.
 Default is `0.5.3`.

-The variables not marked _`(Required)`_ are required for running with an HTTPS Conjur endpoint.
+The variables not marked _`(Required)`_ are required for running with an HTTPS Secrets Manager endpoint.

 ### Example Playbook

-Configure a remote node with a Conjur identity and Summon:
+Configure a remote node with a Secrets Manager identity and Summon:
 ```yml
 - hosts: servers
   roles: